This page is for current counseling clients.

-You will be charged $30 for missed sessions or those cancelled without 24-hour notice.
+You will be charged $30 for missed sessions or those canceled without 24-hour notice.

-Given the potential security problems with email, I am requesting that you contact me at the phone number I provided you, and leave a message on my confidential voicemail.
+Given the potential security problems with email and text messaging, I request that you contact me at the phone number I provided you, and leave a message on my confidential voicemail.
 For routine matters, please call during the following hours: Mon – Thurs (10am – 10 pm) Fri and Sat (10am – 3pm).
-During an emergency (you fear that you may harm or kill yourself or someone else, your physical safety is in jeopardy, a significant life crisis has occurred your symptoms are significantly impairing your normal functioning, please leave a message on my voicemail.
-If I do not return your call promptly, please call the crisis line (708) 258-3333 which is also provided on my voicemail message, call 911 or go to your nearest emergency room.
+During an emergency (you fear that you may harm or kill yourself or someone else, your physical safety is in jeopardy, a significant life crisis has occurred your symptoms are significantly impairing your normal functioning), please leave a message on my voicemail.
+If I do not return your call promptly, please call the crisis line (708) 258-3333 which is also provided on my voicemail message, call 911 or have someone drive you to your nearest emergency room.

 In general, any communications you make to me in the context of our counseling relationship (sessions, phone calls, written materials, drawings, etc.) are confidential.
 This means I am legally and ethically bound to keep your information confidential.
 However, there are exceptions to confidentiality which are listed below.

 - When an identified individual’s safety is believed to be in danger (e.g., threats of suicide, homicide, child abuse, elder abuse, threat of assault).